nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 during its developmental phases, in order to accomodate mutual learning between DCCs and CFDE as the process of data ingestion develops.
-We don't want to lock ourselves in to our current model topology before we've begun adding realy data.
+We don't want to lock ourselves in to our current model topology before we've begun adding real data.
 It is far more expensive and error-prone to repeatedly change a complex model than it is to build one gradually from a simpler core concept which is allowed